-Violence is seldom a cookie-cutter affair and as such, a “one-size-fits-all” response is likely an ineffective solution.
+Violence is seldom a cookie-cutter affair and as such, a “one-size-fits-all” active threat response is likely an ineffective solution.
 Conversely, having too many threat-specific responses can be confusing, if not outright dangerous.
 While different threats do warrant varying responses, a series of “stovepipe” procedures can cripple a person with tunnel vision during a high-stress scenario.

 All active threat response plans should be built upon the same principles so that even if the minute details are lost in the heat of the moment, team members can still make informed decisions to ensure the safety of themselves and others.
 Streamlining processes encourages a quick implementation and retention of information.
 Knowledge increases confidence, confidence increases decisiveness, and it is decisive action in a critical incident that saves lives.

 A fortunate trend stemming from unfortunate roots is a movement for companies to get ahead of the curve of active threat response.
 For better or worse, increased exposure to workplace violence means it is no longer an abstract concept, but rather an issue thrust into the forefront.
 A strategy based on hoping nothing happens and performing damage control is a folly that can irreparably destroy a brand in addition to the obvious harm inflicted upon person and property.